enketo/enketo-validate/README.md

 In it's current iteration, the validator does the following:

 * It checks whether the XForm is a valid XML document.
-* It performs some basic ODK XForm structure checks.
+* It performs some elementary ODK XForm structure checks.
 * It checks if each bind `nodeset` exists in the primary instance.
-* It checks if appearance values are supported for that type of question.
+* It checks if appearance values are supported or deprecated for that type of question.
 * It checks for each `<bind>` whether the `relevant`, `constraint`, `calculate`, and `required` expressions are supported and valid\* XPath.
 * It checks whether required `<label>` elements exist.
+* It checks for duplicate question or group names.
+* It checks for nested repeats.
+* It checks for form controls that have a calculation but are not set as readonly.

 \* Note, that `/path/to/nonexisting/node` is perfectly valid XPath.